 Several variables affect the cost of repairing hail damage.

 • Materials: The type of roof you have greatly impacts repair costs.
 Asphalt shingles cost less to replace than wood or metal materials.
-You’ll also need to repair your gutters and roof flashing if it’s damaged.
+You’ll also need to incur the cost of repairing your gutters and roof flashing if it’s damaged.

 • Project scope: Larger, more complex repairs cost more.
 The price will also increase if the damage is in a harder-to-reach area.